vaginessa/KernelAdiutor-Mod-Reborn/README.md

-This project is currently inactive.
+This project Is Currently Under-Development
+I Have Taken Over This Project To Update It And Make It Work With Newer Kernels.

 # KernelAdiutor